NandoErni/exit-games-app/README.md

 - ✅ Display all EXIT games in German with cover images
 - ✅ Show year published and BGG difficulty (average weight)
-- ✅ Filter by minimum difficulty
-- ✅ Sort by title, year, or difficulty (ascending/descending)
+- ✅ Show detailed infos about a specific game
 - ✅ Responsive grid layout with TailwindCSS
 - ✅ Components powered by [shadcn/ui](https://ui.shadcn.com)